dflock/duncanlock.net/content/posts/tech/the-smart-guide-to-stack-overflow-zero-to-hero.rst

 If you find that one of your answers keeps receiving upvotes over time, then come back and improve on it.
 Edit your answer - improve the formatting, add better example code and answer any comments people have left - by improving the answer to address them.
 This increases the amount of upvotes that your improved answer will get over time and improves the quality of the site overall.
 It also bumps that question back up in search results and lists, making it more visible, increasing the likelihood of upvotes, and so on.

-However - don't do this too often.
+However - don't do this *too* often.
 Only make edits that are worthwhile and add value to the answer - if you edit your answers too much, they'll become `Community Wiki posts <http://meta.stackoverflow.com/questions/11740/what-are-community-wiki-posts>`_ and stop generating reputation altogether.

-Getting in First
+Get in First
 -------------------
-Being the first answer is often surprisingly important
+Being the first answer is often surprisingly important.
+There are lots of other people looking through the unanswered questions list for questions to answer - as soon as a question has an answer it disappears from this list.
+Being the first correct answer to a question also makes it more likely that other people visiting the question will upvote your answer and move on, looking for something else to answer.
+Answers are sorted by votes, so the answer with the first upvote will move to the top, thus getting more attention and re-enforcing the cycle -- answers with an early lead will often maintain it.

+Quick answers are also good for the asker - they get the answer they need quickly and can start working on their solution and perhaps making follow-up comments while you're editing your answer.

+So, if you see a question that you know the answer to off the top of your head, answer it immediately.
+Get the gist of the answer down and submit it.
+Then, read through your answer, think about it some more, then edit it - expanding on your answer, adding more detail, improving it with examples and Markdown formatting.

 Preferentially answer questions with bounties
 ------------------------------------------------